Claire Agre

 Claire Agre PLA ASLA

-Broadening landscape practice with a background in painting and ecology, Claire has led design and implementation for a diverse portfolio of projects, including Governors Island, Druid Lake, North Meadow on the Rose Kennedy Greenway, Baltimore's internationally-renowned Harborplace, Portland Museum of Art, Miami Beach Soundscape Park, multiple Plans for Longwood Gardens and its award-winning Main Fountain Garden Revitalization, The Nasher Haemisegger Family Sculpture Garden at Duke University, planning at The Land and Garden Preserve on Mount Desert Island, Maine, and at the largest scale, the winning entry for Changing Course—an interdisciplinary, international design competition seeking solutions for the disappearing Lower Mississippi Delta.
+She has led design and implementation for a diverse portfolio of projects, including Governors Island, Druid Lake, North Meadow on the Rose Kennedy Greenway, Baltimore's internationally-renowned Harborplace, Portland Museum of Art, Miami Beach Soundscape Park, multiple Plans for Longwood Gardens and its award-winning Main Fountain Garden Revitalization, The Nasher Haemisegger Family Sculpture Garden at Duke University, planning at The Land and Garden Preserve on Mount Desert Island, Maine, and at the largest scale, the winning entry for Changing Course—an interdisciplinary, international design competition seeking solutions for the disappearing Lower Mississippi Delta.

-Claire holds a Master of Landscape Architecture from the Harvard University Graduate School of Design and a Bachelor's Degree in Environmental Science and Policy from Duke University.
-She is a licensed Landscape Architect in Maryland, North Carolina, Texas, New York, Massachusetts, Maine and Pennsylvania.
+She holds a Master of Landscape Architecture from the Harvard University Graduate School of Design and a Bachelor's Degree in Environmental Science and Policy from Duke University.
+She is a licensed Landscape Architect in Maryland, North Carolina, Texas, New York, Maine and Pennsylvania.
 A clear and compelling speaker, she has lectured and taught at the Harvard Graduate School of Design, University of Virginia, University of Pennsylvania, University of Toronto, University of Texas, University of Oregon, University of British Columbia and the Rhode Island School of Design.